top of page

 Advisor

 Lan Joyce is one of the first members and founders of SEACHS.
 She has been an active participant in all of our activities, from singing, dancing to advising.
 Lan likes to dance, sing, write songs, and especially enjoys teaching children to sing and dance.
-With her husband, Jack, Lan co-owns ITMB Publishing, which has always been one of our most supportive sponsors.

 Lam Dang